wroge/scan/README.md

 // Define mapping of database columns to struct fields. var columns = scan.Columns[Post]{
-	// Any value supported by your database driver can be used.
+	// Map the 'id' column to the 'ID' field in the 'Post' struct.
+	// Uses the 'scan.Any' function for direct assignment without additional processing.
 	"id": scan.Any(func(p *Post, id int64) { p.ID = id }),

-	// Nullable values are scanned into pointers.
+	// Map the 'title' column to the 'Title' field in the 'Post' struct.
+	// The 'scan.Null' function allows handling of nullable database columns.
-	// If pointer is nil, the default value is used.
+	// If the 'title' column is null, 'default title' is used as the value.
-	"title": scan.Null("default value", func(p *Post, title string) { p.Title = title }),
+	"title": scan.Null("default title", func(p *Post, title string) { p.Title = title }),

-	// JSON values are scanned into bytes and unmarshalled into any type.
+	// Map the 'authors' column, expected to be in JSON format, to the 'Authors' field in the 'Post' struct.
+	// The 'scan.JSON' function automatically handles unmarshalling of the JSON data into the 'Author' struct slice.
 	"authors": scan.JSON(func(p *Post, authors []Author) { p.Authors = authors }),

 	// Or you could create a custom scanner with this function.